 1) Exercise induced weight loss:

-- Losing even few pounds of weight can bring about a greater deal of improvement in symptoms for women with ovulatory PCOS.
+For women with Ovulatory PCOS losing even few pounds of weight can bring about a greater deal of improvement in symptoms.

 2) Having right amounts of omega-3 fatty acids containing foods:

-- Intake of omega-3 rich foods or supplements regulates menstrual cycles, reduces the free testosterone levels thereby increasing sensitivity to insulin.
+Intake of omega-3 rich foods or supplements regulates menstrual cycles, reduces the free testosterone levels which correlates to increase in body’s sensitivity to insulin.